 Throughout the years, I’ve come to honor the process and relish the opportunity to face my demons.
 Because life gets brighter when we heal.
 It starts with having courage to reveal our truth.
 Will you step up and be brave?

-To support your healing journey, these are some of my favorite resources:
+To support your healing journey, these are a couple of my favorite resources: